 No. If a charging system failure message appears on your dashboard, you should diagnose the problem as soon as possible.
 A charging system failure can be caused by a bad alternator, and if your alternator isn’t charging the electrical system, your car will eventually shut down.

 How do I know if my alternator fuse is blown?

 The easiest way to know if your generator fuse is blown is to measure it with a multimeter.
 You can also remove the fuse and visually inspect it in most cases.
 If the fuse has blown, you will see that the small metal string inside of it is broken.

 How do I know if my alternator is not charging?

 The only way to know if your alternator is charging properly or not is to measure the voltage with a multimeter.
-Start your car engine, turn on the headlights and wipers and let it idle.
-Measure the voltage between the negative and positive battery terminals with the multimeter and if you see a voltage below 12.4 volts, there may be a problem with your alternator.
+Start your car engine, turn on the headlights and wipers, and let it idle.
+Measure the voltage between the negative and positive battery terminals with the multimeter.
+If you see a voltage below 12.4 volts, there may be a problem with your alternator.

 How long can I drive with a Check charging system message?